arnavee1112/DataWarehousingproject501/README.md

 Conditional Markov Chain Search (CMCS)	1400	45

 CMCS demonstrated the best balance of route efficiency and adaptability.
+🔑 Key Findings
+Algorithm Performance:

+The Conditional Markov Chain Search (CMCS) algorithm consistently produced the most efficient picking routes, with the shortest total travel distances and fewer visited bins compared to Greedy Nearest Neighbor and A* Search.

+A Search* outperformed Greedy in terms of route optimality but was computationally more intensive.

+The Greedy Nearest Neighbor method, while fastest in computation, often resulted in longer routes and more steps.

+Practical Trade-offs:

+There is a clear trade-off between computation time and route optimality; CMCS requires historical data but achieves better route efficiency.

+Simpler algorithms like Greedy can be useful for quick approximations when time or data is limited.

+Product Availability & Alternatives:

+Incorporating confidence-scored alternative suggestions for out-of-stock products helps improve order fulfillment accuracy and customer satisfaction.

+The system can handle dynamic inventory changes and still provide meaningful recommendations.

+User Interaction & Visualization:

+The chatbot interface provides intuitive real-time feedback and AI explanations, making complex algorithmic decisions accessible to non-expert users.

+Visual route representations aid in understanding and validating algorithm outputs.

+Overall Impact:

+The project demonstrates how AI techniques can be effectively integrated into warehouse logistics to reduce operational costs and improve service quality.

+Combining classical algorithms with data-driven models yields robust and adaptable solutions.

 🔗 Data Sources
 Product List: Detailed information about available products.